 - It’s a light dish that can be eaten by itself, as a side salad, or as a tasty starter to a meal.

 - It’s healthy!
-Tons of vegetables are used for this salad, and you can substitute sugar for honey or agave.
+This salad uses tons of vegetables; you can substitute sugar for honey or agave.

 - It’s quick and easy to put together.
 15-20 minutes max!